YuAnWu0000/zachary-gitbook/book_sources/articles/vue/vue.md

 # Vue the world differently

-### Different perspective makes people understand more.
+### Observe from different perspective create comprehensive thinking in your mind.